How to Create a Communications Plan for Your Team

 For example, imagine you’re planning on launching a new product on social media that will require effective communication from your side.
 This is the perfect opportunity for you to take a step back and get a broader view of the way you’re currently handling communication.

 Are your messages consistent and understandable to all team members?
 Is there something missing that a team member noticed?
 Do you have enough marketing materials, and do all of your team members know about them?

 These are things you should pay attention to before actually designing your communication plan.
-Without having a clear understanding of your current communication situation, you may risk failing to deliver upon your promises.
+Without having a clear understanding of your current communication situation, you may risk failing to deliver on your promises.

 #2 Identify your audience

-Once you’ve performed an audit, it’s time to think about who you’ll be communicating your message to.
+Once you’ve performed an audit, it’s time to think about who you’ll be communicating your message.